 As your puppy is being introduced to new people and places, be prepared to expect the unexpected as one negative experience can have a life-long impact on a puppy.
 It is also important not to overwhelm the puppy with socialization experiences, so stop while you and your puppy are still having a good time.
 It is much better to have short, frequent and positive experiences.

-It is also important that the family is involved in the training.
+It is also important that the family is involved in therapeutic dog training.
 By having different people taking part in the socialization process, the puppy is continuously taken out of its comfort zone, letting the puppy know that he might experience something new regardless of who he’s with.

 Begin Training Your Puppy as Soon as Possible